pivotal-cf/docs-pcf-pws/CONTRIBUTING.md

 - Create a topic branch from where you want to base your work
 - Make commits of logical units
-- Make sure your commit messages are in the proper format (see below)
+- Make sure your commit messages are in the proper format (see the following)
 - Push your changes to a topic branch in your fork of the repository
 - Submit a pull request